dsvabek/DCPCrypt/README.md

 ## Improvements

 * Corrected implementation of CalcHMAC used by PBKDF2
-* added support in PBKDF2 for SHA384, SHA512 and haval
+* added support in HMAC and PBKDF2 for SHA384, SHA512 and haval